gill-chen/quickMathsGame/README.md

 # Simple Math Game

-A quick project to practice HTML, CSS and JavaScript

-## Getting Started
+A quick project to practice mostly JavaScript (DOM).
+Quick math game involving addition math problems: users have to find the answer with the given options.
+Numbers are randomly generated.
+Users can pick between easy or hard mode.

 ## Authors